-A revised safety case submitted after five years must focus on the ongoing integrity of the technical and other control measures identified by the formal safety assessment for major hazards and the management systems that relate to this [OPGGS(S) subregulation 2.32(2)] and this will be considered in relation to the 'appropriateness' requirements of OPGGS(S) subregulation Reg.
-2.34(1)(a).
+A revised safety case submitted after five years must focus on the ongoing integrity of the technical and other control measures identified by the formal safety assessment for major hazards and the management systems that relate to this [OPGGS(S) subregulation 2.32(2)].
+The assessment of the ongoing integrity will be considered in relation to the 'appropriateness' requirements of OPGGS(S) sub regulation 2.34(1)(a).
 As part of this process, the operator should revisit assumptions made in the previous safety case submission(s) and provide evidence of what has been learnt in the previous five years with respect to the validity of the original assumptions.